 Services for Passengers with Special Needs

 MTD offers many services for passengers with special needs.
-In addition to the list below, passengers may also refer to Easy Lift, the provider of curb-to-curb para-transit service for persons who are unable to use MTD due to a disability.
-Please call Easy Lift at (805) 681-1181.
+In addition to the list below, passengers may also contact Easy Lift, the provider of paratransit service for persons who are unable to ride MTD buses due to a disability.
+Please call Easy Lift at (805) 681-1181 if you think you may qualify.

 All MTD buses are equipped with wheelchair lifts or ramps and can accommodate all wheelchairs and three-wheeled scooters that comply with the Americans with Disabilities Act guidelines.